AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Question Asker 13:
 {:.small-caps.strong.right}

-> You think you could [erase/release protection] on Mars or?
+> You think you could [raise the pressure] on Mars or?
 {:.right}

 23:31